LibruaryNFT/vaultopolis/README.md

 ## Contracts Overview

-MomentSwap is powered by the following core contracts:
+Vaultopolis is powered by the following core contracts:

-1. **MomentSwapTSHOT**
+1. **TSHOTExchange**
    Facilitates the trustless exchange of Top Shot Moments for TSHOT tokens, supporting both single and batch swaps.

 2. **TSHOT**